bschiwal/FFAnalysis/README.md

 To accomplish this goals I had to set expectations and understand the limitations for the project.
 There were several considerations I needed to put front and center.

-` Fantasy platforms have limited category options for scoring `
+` -Fantasy platforms have limited category options for scoring `

-` You can only give and remove points to two significant digits `
+` -You can only give and remove points to two significant digits `

-` I want players above the average to get a positive adjustment `
+` -I want players above the average to get a positive adjustment `

-` Players below the average line should also get a negative point adjustment `
+` -Players below the average line should also get a negative point adjustment `

-` When all adjustments are made there should be relative parity among position groups `
+` -When all adjustments are made there should be relative parity among position groups `

-` The average of all points adjustments should be as close to zero as possible `
+` -The average of all points adjustments should be as close to zero as possible `

 So I loaded up NFLFastr into RStudio and started doing some background statistical analysis.